smaknsk/yii-cs-objectliteral/README.md

-Yii ClientScript Object Literal
+Yii ClientScript ObjectLiteral
 ================

+Using objects for organize your client script code.
-The implementation of the basic methods ObjectLiteral for framework Yii CClientScript Read more about this:
+The implementation of the basic methods Object Literal for framework Yii CClientScript.

+Read more about this:
 * [Markup-based unobtrusive comprehensive DOM-ready execution](http://paulirish.com/2009/markup-based-unobtrusive-comprehensive-dom-ready-execution/)
 * [Show love to the object literal](http://christianheilmann.com/2006/02/16/show-love-to-the-object-literal/)